yangyi-ioa/UWB-Aided-UAV-localization/README.md

 This repository includes MATLAB codes used for CSRS 2018.

+EKF and Smoothing-based UAV Positioning Using UWB and IMU Fusion

 The codes are for  the implementation of EKF for UAV localization using UWB and IMU.

 The codes were tested on MATLAB R2015a.